aws/mynah-ui/docs/DATAMODEL.md

 ## `canBeDismissed`
-It allows you put a close button on top of the card.
-It appears even above the `header` section.
+It allows you put a close button on top of the card, which will remove the card once clicked.
+It will appear even above the `header` section.

 See the example below.